MichaelDeng03/osu_oracle2/README.md

 To train a model, use `Models/nearest_neighbors.ipynb`.
 Create a corpus consisting of [beatmap_id-mods, beatmap_id-mods, ... , beatmap_id-mods] for each player's top scores.
 Use noHD_removed_mods for training a model where all HD is removed, standard_removed_mods otherwise - this is useful for players who think HD is a preference mod.

 Then, train the model in the next notebook cell.
 The currently deployed model has vector_size 200 (denoted by 200d), 20 epochs, 100 window size (100 top plays), sg=0 (prohibitively expensive to use skip-gram, and order isn't particularly important), hs=0, and 16 worker threads.
 Refer to gensim docs for further information.

+Save your trained model in the next cell.

+### Deployment

+Osu Oracle is hosted using Flask, a lightweight web framework, Gunicorn, a Python WSGI server for handling requests, and Nginx, a web server and reverse proxy.
+Gunicorn and Nginx are not necessary for local development and model testing.

+For local development, run `python3 app.py` after updating model names.
+The application can then be found at <http://127.0.0.1:8000>.

 ## Disclaimer